Latest stable version is 2.1

 Unsupported versions for Windows

-- 32bit version without SSE2: The supported releases of MuseScore 2.0 require a processor supporting SSE2 or it will crash on startup.
-If your processor doesn't support SSE2, you can try this unsupported build or an older version of MuseScore.
+- 32-bit version without SSE2: The supported releases of MuseScore 2.x require a processor supporting SSE2 or it will crash on startup.
+If your processor doesn't support SSE2, you can try this build.
+Plugins won't work though, as these do require SSE2

-- 64bit version: There are only two known reasons why you would want to run this unsupported 64bit build: Because you want to use a huge SFZ or because your MIDI keyboard driver doesn't support 32bit.
+- 64-bit version: There are currently only two known reasons why you would want to run this unsupported 64-bit build: because you want to use a huge SFZ, or because your MIDI keyboard driver doesn't support 32-bit.
+Of course, this requires a 64-bit version of Windows.

 Nightly versions are produced from the code of MuseScore that is being developed.
 They are intended for testers and advanced users who want to experiment with new features, or need access to the latest bug fixes and are willing to risk the instability of an unfinished product.
 A file saved from a nightly build may not open in a future nightly or any released version.
 Use at your own risk.
 Please report any bugs you find.
 See also comparison of stable, prerelease, and nightly builds.